how-to-get-business-listed-in-directory-pro-tips

 Common Mistakes to Avoid

 Even experienced marketers make these directory listing errors.
-Avoid these pitfalls to maximize your directory success.
+Avoid these pitfalls to maximize your directory success and protect your online reputation.

 Inconsistent or Inaccurate Business Information